 Bourgot’s testimony describes how he agreed the pact the following night: “kneeling before the demon in homage, vowed to obey him, renouncing God, Our Lady, all the Company of Heaven, his baptism and chrism.
 He swore also never to assist at Holy Mass nor to use Holy Water.
 He then kissed the demon’s left hand, which was black and cold as the hand of a corpse.”
 He alleged that Verdun gave him an ointment that turned him into a wolf and together they killed at least two children: …they killed a woman who was gathering peas.
 They also seized a little girl of four years old and ate the flesh, all save one arm.
 Several other persons were murdered by them in this way, for they loved to lap up the warm flowing blood. … Another time they killed and ate raw a goat belonging to Maître Bongré.
 It is unclear if Montot also confessed but he was executed along with the others.

-Another well documented werewolf trail took place just under 15 miles (24km) over the Breton border at Angers in August 1589.
+Another well documented werewolf trail took place in the Breton border town of Angers in August 1589.
 Jacques Roulet, a local vagabond, was accused of having been found, hiding amongst some bushes, in the form of a werewolf, half-naked with matted hair, his hands covered in blood and fingernails sunk in the remains of human flesh.
 The mutilated body of a 15 year old boy was discovered nearby.
 Roulet confessed to the murder and claimed “to have attacked and devoured with his teeth and nails many children in various parts of the country whither he had roamed.”
 Furthermore, he claimed to have been a werewolf ever since using an ointment that his parents had given him some years earlier.

 Roulet’s confessions during the trial were often contradictory and improbable; he was prone to convulsions and most likely mentally ill.
 The tribunal sentenced him to death but he appealed to the Parlement of Paris, which commuted the death penalty, probably due to the lack of evidence, to two years confinement at the Saint-Germain-des-Prés asylum “with instruction in the faith and fear of God, which he had forgotten about in his huge poverty.”
 Roulet was perhaps fortunate that his appeal was heard at the time the Parlement of Paris was stamping its authority over local tribunals, requiring all capital sentences of witches be appealed to them.